Replication in Managed Service for MySQL®

 Here is an example of an auto replicated cluster configuration:

 In this example, a master and two replicas are located in different availability zones.
-In this case:
+In which case:

 - Each transaction is saved to a minimum of two hosts.